zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  I say that there are piles of paper and files all over my desk and sorting them out won’t be easy.
 “To sort (something) out” means to organ ize them.
 You can also just say “to sort.”
 “To sort” usually means putting thin gs in order, in the proper sequence.
 “To sort things out,” however, has a little mo re general meaning, meaning to organize things to, to clarify, to make a situ ation easier to understand or to resolve differences among people about something.
 Here, it just means to organize these piles of paper and files.

-I say, “All I need to do is to purge my filing cabinets o f old files.”
+I say, “All I need to do is to purge my filing cabinets of old files.”
 “To purge” (purge) means to get rid of something, to throw someth ing away, to remove something.
 I’m going to purge my filing cabinets.
 A “ cabinet,” here, is a piece of furniture; a “filing cabinet” usually is made of metal or wood and has large drawers where you put the individual files.
 I have fili ng cabinets of old files, if I purge them – if I get rid of some of them, I’ll be able to make room for new ones.
 “To make room for (something)” means to make space availab le for something, to move something out so that you can put something else in there.

 I say, “I also need to triage the papers on my desk.”
-“To  triage” (triage) means to decide which is the most important thing: what you have t o do right now, what you have to do later, and so forth.
-Doctors, if they ar e in a medical emergency at a hospital and they have dozens of people coming – lots of patients with injuries after an accident, for example – they may have to perfor m a triage.
+“To  triage” (triage) means to decide which is the most important thing: what you have to do right now, what you have to do later, and so forth.
+Doctors, if they are in a medical emergency at a hospital and they have dozens of people coming – lots of patients with injuries after an accident, for example – they may have to perfor m a triage.
 They have to triage – separate the patients that are most sick from those that can wait a little.
 In this case, I’m triaging the papers; I’m sorting them  to get the most important ones first.
 I also have an overflowing inbox.
 An “inbox”  can be part of your email program, where you first see your messages.
 An “inbox” can  also be a small box where you put papers that you need to work on.
 Is someth ing is “overflowing,” we mean that there’s too much of it so that the contain er, in this case the box, is too small because you have so many papers and files.
 It’s overflowing.

 “Then,” I say, “I only need to make new files and label  them.”
 “To label” (label) means to put a small piece of paper with a written de scription onto an object so that you know what that object is.
 “To label your file s” means to write on the top of the file what is inside of this file so you can find it easily.
 “Label” has a couple of different meanings in English however, so take a look at that Learning Guide for some additional explanations.